Couples Therapy: Reddit Edition | Reading Reddit Stories

 Now, you might think this is something that could be expected, something that just happens, an outlet for her of sorts, except she sent it from the wrong account.

-Me and her would game together, chat from time to time, you know, the usual organic internet friend situation.
+See, I had become internet friends with a person in the past month or two.
+Me and her would game together, chat from time time to time, you know, the usual organic internet friend situation.

+And the messages concerning our date were sent from this account.
 Turns out she had literally used this alias to infiltrate my internet friend group and keep tabs on me of sorts.

+Obviously, this freaked me the fuck out.
 I took screenshots of what she had sent me and afterwards blocked all accounts that I knew now she was using.

 The second time she contacted me was just to curse at me, both from random accounts.
+I'm not sure where to go from here, and I am still pretty shook up.

 This, okay, I wanted to say that I, my instincts were right on the money.

-I didn't say anything, but I was like, it feels, as soon as she said, as soon as he said that Jane was obsessive, I was like, it feels like she's like masterminding this shit.
+I didn't say anything, but I was like, it feels as soon as she said, as soon as he said that Jane was obsessive, I was like, it feels like she's like masterminding this shit.

-Like she's got all the friends in place, like fucking chess master or some shit.
+Like, she's got all the friends in place, like fucking chess master or some shit.
+Like, Jafar is what it's giving.

-It's like, I'm going to
+It's like, I'm gonna

 Yeah.